-Now, return to the beginning and read through the chapter more carefully, taking down notes as you go along.
+Now, return to the beginning and read through the chapter more carefully, writing down the most salient points as you go along.
 If you don’t care about keeping your textbook in good condition you can make a total mess of its margins, scribbling notes, highlighting and underlining sentences, and summarizing important points.

-If you do care about keeping your textbooks pretty (perhaps because they are digital or you have to hand them down to your sibling) you can always photocopy the relevant pages and scribble on those.
+If you do care about keeping your textbooks pretty (perhaps because you want to resell them or hand them down to your sibling) you can always photocopy the relevant pages and scribble on those.
 Failing that, just use an exam pad or scrap of paper.

 The value of taking notes is obvious: it fleshes out your understanding of the information, perhaps by adding examples, illustrations, or alternative descriptions.
 But there is another sneaky benefit you may not have been aware of.

 Taking notes engages your powers of metacognition.
 (No, metacognition is not a member of the X-Men team.)

 Metacognition is your awareness and understanding of your own thought processes.
 In other words: "thinking about your thinking."

 The reason metacognition is so useful for absorbing new information is that it kicks your brain into a higher gear, forming deeper memory traces.
 Examples of metacognition are: Which parts of this reading are most important?
 How will I best remember them?
 Do I fully understand this concept?